 Crystal Financial LLC ("Crystal Financial" or the "Company"), along with its wholly owned subsidiary, Crystal Financial SPV LLC ("Crystal Financial SPV"), is a commercial finance company based in Boston, Massachusetts, that primarily originates, underwrites, and manages secured debt to middle market companies within various industries.
 The Company was formed in the state of Delaware on March 18, 2010.
+During 2021, the Company executed a dba filing to do business using the name SLR Credit Solutions.

-At December 31, 2020 and 2019, Solar Capital Ltd. ("Solar") owns 100% of the outstanding ownership units of the Company.
+At December 31, 2021 and 2020, SLR Investment Corp. ("SLR") owns 100% of the outstanding ownership units of the Company.